 Limping or discomfort can be seen if the cancer spreads to the bone.

 There is also a paraneoplastic syndrome called hypertrophic osteopathy that can be seen in some bladder cancer patients.
 This causes the bones of the legs to be painful.

-If you are worried about your dog’s suffering at any point, do not hesitate to proactively bring up euthanasia with your veterinarian.
+If you are worried about your dog’s suffering at any point, do not hesitate to bring up euthanasia with your veterinarian proactively.
 They will help you to understand your dog’s discomfort and pain levels and help orient you to how close you may be to the end stages of bladder cancer.

 Prevention Strategies for Bladder Cancer in Dogs

 While there is no way to completely prevent your dog from developing bladder cancer, there are some things you can do to minimize risk: